 Under the terms of the Scheme's Constitution, the Responsible Entity is entitled to receive management fees.
-The Scheme incurred management fees (inclusive of GST and net of RITC) of 1.175% per annum for Class A and 0.650% per annum for Class E for the year ended 30 June 2023.
+The Scheme incurred management fees (inclusive of GST and net of RITC) of nil% per annum for Class X and 1.280% per annum for Class A for the year ended 30 June 2023.
 The management fees are calculated by reference to the net asset value of the Scheme.

-The Responsible Entity is also entitled to receive a performance fee if the performance of the Scheme exceeds its benchmark as disclosed in the Scheme's Product Disclosure Statement.
+The Responsible Entity is also entitled to receive a performance fee of 20.50% for the Perpetual Microcap Fund (Class A), if the performance of the Scheme exceeds its benchmark as disclosed in the Scheme's Product Disclosure Statement.